2swap/swaptube/README.md

 - **go.sh**: The program entry point!

-## Design Philosophy
+# Design Philosophy

 ### Time Control
 Swaptube uses a 2-layer time organization system.
 At the highest level, the video is divided into Macroblocks, which can be thought of as atomic units of audio.
 Macroblocks are divided into Microblocks, which are represent atomic time units controlling visual transformations.
 Such division permits the user to define a video with an in-line script, such that SwapTube will do all time management and the user does not need to manually time each segment of video.
 Furthermore, this permits native transitions: since a transition occurs over either a Macroblock or Microblock, Swaptube knows the duration of time over which the transition occurs, and can manage that transition automatically through State.

-#### Macroblocks
+##### Macroblocks
 There are a few types of macroblocks: FileBlocks, SilenceBlocks, GeneratedBlocks, etc. FileBlocks are defined by a filepath to an audio file inside the media folder.
 SilenceBlocks are defined by a duration in seconds, and GeneratedBlocks are defined by a buffered array of audio samples generated in the project file.
 A macroblock can be created using `yourscene.stage_macroblock(FileBlock("youraudio_no_file_extension"), 2);` which stages the macroblock to contain 2 microblocks.

-#### Microblocks
+##### Microblocks
 After a Macroblock has been staged with `n` microblocks, the project file will render each microblock by calling `yourscene.render_microblock();`.
 Be sure to call this function `n` times, or else SwapTube will failout.

-#### Smoketesting
+### Smoketesting
-In order to ensure that BOTH your time control is defined correctly (the appropriate number of microblocks are rendered) and that the project file does not crash due to a runtime error in the project file definition WITHOUT potentially kicking off a multi-hour render, you can run `./go.sh MyProjectName 640 360 -s`.
+In order to ensure that BOTH your time control is defined correctly (the appropriate number of microblocks are rendered) and that the project file does not crash due to a runtime error in the project file definition WITHOUT potentially kicking off a multi-hour render, Swaptube has a `smoketest` feature.
+By default, smoketest is always run on any Swaptube run.

 Things that happen during smoketesting:
 - One frame per microblock is staged to be rendered, but not actually rendered